cpanican/codepath_wk7/README.md

     ![xss](./gifs/1_xss.gif)
   - [X] Steps to recreate:
     1. Post the following text to a comment: [Link 1](./assets/1_xss.txt)
-    2. When an admin sees the ocmment, then the code is executed.
+    2. When an admin sees/approves the comment, then the code is executed.
   - [X] Affected source code:
     - [Link 1](https://wpvulndb.com/vulnerabilities/7945)
     - [Link 2](https://www.exploit-db.com/exploits/36844/)